Acacia imbricata

-Acacia imbricata commonly known as imbricate wattle, is a flowering shrub in the family Fabaceae and is endemic to South Australia.
-It has a spreading habit, bright green phyllodes and bright yellow flower heads.
+Acacia imbricata commonly known as imbricate wattle, is a species of flowering plant in the family Fabaceae and is endemic to South Australia.
+It is a dense, spreading, glabrous shrub with crowded, erect, narrowly oblong or linear to lance-shaped phyllodes with the narrower end towards the base, prolific, spherical heads of bright golden yellow flowers linear, firmly papery pods.

 Description

-Acacia imbricata grows to 1 and 2 m high and has phyllodes up to 16 mm long and 2 mm wide.
-The yellow globular flowerheads are borne in leaf axils in groups of two or singly.
-The shrub has a dense and spreading habit with glabrous branches that appear somewhat willowy.
-The strongly, acutely angled branchlets are ribbed below the phyllodes.
-Like most species of Acacia it has phyllodes rather than true leaves.
-The straight and dark green phyllodes are flat, crowded, stem-clasping and narrowly oblong or linear to oblanceolate shaped with an obscure midrib and no lateral nerves.
+Acacia imbricata is a dense, spreading, glabrous shrub that typically grows to a height of 1–2 m and has somewhat willowly branches.
+Its branchlets are strongly angled near the ends and ribbed below the insertion of the phyllodes.
+The phyllodes are crowded, erect, narrowly oblong or linear to lance-shaped with the narrower end towards the base, 10–18 mm long and 1–2 mm wide, the midrib not prominent and there are no lateral veins.
+The flowers are borne in one or two spherical heads in axils on slender peduncles 4–10 mm long, each head with 9 to 15 bright golden yellow flowers.
+Flowering occurs from July to September, and the pods are linear, more or less straight, up to 70 mm long, 4.5–6 mm wide and firmly papery.
+The seeds are oblong to broadly egg-shaped or elliptic, 3.5–4.0 mm long, shiny dark brown with a club-shaped aril near the end.

 Taxonomy and naming

-This species was first formally described in 1858 by Victorian Government Botanist Ferdinand von Mueller in Fragmenta Phytographiae Australiae.
-His description was based on plant material collected at Tumby Bay.
+This species was first formally described in 1858 by Victorian Government Botanist Ferdinand von Mueller in his Fragmenta Phytographiae Australiae.
+His description was based on plant material collected at Tumby Bay by Carl Wilhelmi.
 The specific epithet (imbricata) means 'overlapping'.

 Distribution

-The species has a limited distribution and is located in the south east of the Eyre Peninsula from around the Yeelanna–Ungarra road in the north down to around Koppio and Warunda in the south where it is usually a part of open woodland or forest or scrubland communities growing in sandy soils.
+Imbricate wattle has a limited distribution in the south east of the Eyre Peninsula in the Eyre Yorke Block bioregion, from around the Yeelanna–Ungarra road in the north down to around Koppio and Warunda in the south where it usually grows in open woodland, forest or open scrub in sandy soils.